This page has been reviewed for AHSP 2017 but is subject to change.

 As this is a remote location, no regular trash service is available.
 We’ll provide a garbage bag when you check in, and we ask that you take your campsite trash with you when you depart.
 Under no circumstances may garbage or refuse be burned.

-Attendees arriving after dark MUST NOT DRIVE VEHICLES past the designated late-arrival area near the entrance of The Mountain Institute.
+Attendees arriving after dark MUST NOT DRIVE VEHICLES past the designated late-arrival area near the entrance of Spruce Knob Mountain Center.
 AHSP guests who arrive after dark are welcome to camp in the late-arrival area, or they may walk up the hill (about 0.85 mile) to the main campsites—but vehicles must remain in the late-arrival area until morning.
 We know it’s a pain, but it’s important for the safety and comfort of AHSP guests.
 This has been a problem in past years, so we’ll take a break from our friendly tone to say this clearly: Guests who disregard this important instruction are likely to be denied access to AHSP without refund.

 Lights and Laser Pointers